 The table below reconciles basic weighted average common shares outstanding to diluted weighted average shares outstanding for 2023, 2022, and 2021 (in thousands).
 Basic earnings per share is based on the weighted average number of common shares outstanding during the period.
 Diluted earnings per share also include the dilutive effect of additional potential common shares issuable from stock-based awards and are determined using the treasury stock method.
-Basic earnings per share represents net earnings divided by basic weighted average number of common shares outstanding during the period.
-Diluted earnings per share represents net earnings divided by diluted weighted average number of common shares outstanding, which includes the average dilutive effect of all potentially dilutive securities that are outstanding during the period.
+Basic earnings per share represents net earnings divided by basic weighted average number of common shares outstanding, which includes the average dilutive effect of all potentially diluted weighted average number of common shares outstanding, which includes the average dilutive effect of all potentially dilutive securities that are outstanding during the period.
 Our unvested restricted stock units and performance stock units are included in the number of shares outstanding for diluted earnings per share calculations, unless a net loss is reported, in which situation unvested stock awards are excluded from the number of shares outstanding for diluted earnings per share calculations.